-Before casting spells , the person who conducts the cast spelling procedure must ensure that he has all the tools, materials and implements ready for the processes; these serve as the medium or points of references from which a hostile influence needs expelling.
+Before casting spells, the person who conducts the ritual procedure must ensure that he has all the tools, materials, and ingredients ready for the processes; these serve as the medium or points of references from which a hostile influence needs expelling.
 Several native and indigenous techniques and methods ensured trouble-free spell casting.

 A magical procedure contains many simple, yet bizarre procedures and methods like:

 - Spitting on the hostile, demonic, evil and undesirable images

 - Trampling or crushing the image with the left foot

 - Spearing or piercing the image with a sharp spear

 - Knifing the image with a sharp-edged knife

 - Binding the image with the papyrus sheet and later wrapping it tightly before placing it on the burning coal

 - All these procedures ensured that the evil influences cast away with a fair degree of certainty.

 Fact: Early Egyptians also believed that the essential act of spitting is a symbolic gesture of being hostile or threatening towards evil influences.
 Egyptians believed that spitting is similar to ejected venom from dangerous serpents, scorpions, insects, and other similar creatures.